zikai1/HGMMEllFit/README.md

 - The bandwidth h, which acts as a smoothing parameter.
 We suggest $h\in [4, 1]$ for the outer fitting, and $h\in [0.9, 0.6]$ for the inner fitting.
 - The point number N in the growing region.
 When the ellipse is quite large, we suggest slightly tuning N higher.
 - The neighborhood number $\epsilon$ in the growing region.
 If there are a large part of outliers, we suggest using a larger $\epsilon$ to improve the fitting accuracy.

+## 4. Questions
+If you have any questions, please send me e-mail: <zhaomingyang16@mails.ucas.ac.cn>,  or put the queations at the "Issues".